 Paris Club lending.
 This category refers to loans extended by the Paris Club, an informal group of bilateral official lenders, to other governments.
 Das, Papaioannou and Trebesch (2012) have published comprehensive data on sovereign debt restructurings involving the Paris Club for the years 1956-2010.
 These and more recent data are also available directly from the Paris Club's website and generally show the year and the amounts of each restructuring of Paris Club debt.
 In some cases, the Paris Club separately identifies amounts of restructured loans and interest arrears.
-However, the data do not include the annual amounts of unpaid loans and accrued interest for the entire default period.
+However, the data do not include the annual amounts of unpaid loans and accrued interest for the entire default period, although there are some cases (e.g., Sudan) where the IMF periodically publishes estimates of Paris Club loan arrears.

 Despite these limitations, we publish data on Paris Club debt restructurings separately from the data on other official creditors.
 Where a default has occurred but we have insufficient information about the amount of debt involved, we show asterisks rather than values for the applicable year, and we record the default in the annual global total number of defaults.
-For some long-running defaults not yet resolved, we show Paris Club country data for total loans, published annually for 2008 and subsequent years, as a proxy for the actual amounts involved.
+For some long-running defaults not yet resolved, we show IMF estimates where available or Paris Club country data for total loans, published annually for 2008 and subsequent years, as a proxy for the actual amounts involved.
 Our proxy has two drawbacks: on the one hand, it may include bilateral loans to debtors that are still performing; on the other, it excludes interest arrears on non-performing loans and so underestimates total values.